tehreemAsif63/Intelligent-transportation/README.md

 - Overall, Intelligent Transportation brings forth a host of benefits, including improved traffic flow, enhanced safety measures, optimized resource utilization, a user-friendly interface, and a collaborative development approach.
 These advancements collectively contribute to an efficient, safe, and sustainable transportation ecosystem.

 ## Description
-- In contemporary society, with the increasing number of cars on the road, the demand for transportation intelligence is also on the rise.
-Intelligent transportation is designed to leverage technology and algorithms to improve traffic operation efficiency, reduce congestion and improve traffic safety.

-- Intelligent transportation systems include three parts: Adaptive Traffic Light System(ATLS), Advanced Driving Assistance System(ADAS), and intelligent transportation application.

-- The ATLS is to implement adaptive traffic light adjustment that senses traffic congestion and gives priority to vehicles in the direction of congestion.
-This can enhance the efficiency of road traffic and reduce congestion.

-- In regard to ADAS, distance sensing technology, by detecting surrounding vehicles or objects, can be implemented to help drivers better assess their surroundings.
-Ideally, early warning systems can be put in place to alert drivers of potential collisions during the driving process, thereby reducing the incidence of traffic accidents and improving driving safety.

-- The intelligent transportation app is an application developed based on the Android platform.
-Users can view the remaining time of the current traffic light, distance sensing information, and real-time alarm information of the car through the APP.
-Traffic administrator users can use the app to control the current traffic lights.
+- Traffic management can pose significant challenges, especially in today's society where the number of vehicles on the roads has exponentially increased.
+Intelligent transportation, with its sophisticated algorithms and advanced management systems, offers a solution to this pressing issue.
+By incorporating various functionalities, it effectively aids in traffic management, accident prevention, and overall vehicle efficiency.

+- The Adaptive Traffic Light System is a pivotal component that adjusts traffic lights based on real-time road conditions and congestion levels.
+By prioritizing areas with high congestion, it optimizes traffic flow and minimizes time wasted during peak hours.

+- The Control Traffic Light functionality provides a more flexible approach, allowing traffic administrators to manually adjust traffic light settings when congestion reaches critical levels.
+While general users can view the traffic flow, administrators have the authority to modify it, ensuring smoother traffic management.

+- To enhance driving safety, the Warning Display feature employs sensors to detect potential accidents.
+When a vehicle approaches a hazardous distance, an audible warning is triggered, accompanied by a color change in the app, indicating the level of danger based on proximity to other objects and vehicles.

+- In large parking lots, finding a misplaced vehicle can be a daunting task.
+However, the Car Finding functionality simplifies the process.
+With just a single button press on the Android application, a sound is emitted, guiding the user towards their vehicle's location.

+- These comprehensive features of the intelligent transportation system demonstrate its effectiveness in addressing traffic management challenges, promoting safety, and facilitating efficient vehicle navigation.

 ## Badges
 - /appveyor/tests/:user/:repo